software-mansion/radon-ide/packages/docs/docs/usage.md

 ## -sec-num- Decide on the location of the IDE panel

 The main extension window can be either presented as one of the editor tabs, which is the default behavior, or as a side panel (in primary or secondary side panel location).
-To change between these modes, you can either use React Native IDE section in the VSCode settings, or use the dropdown menu from the right top corner in the IDE panel:
+To change between these modes, you can either use Radon IDE section in the VSCode settings, or use the dropdown menu from the right top corner in the IDE panel:

 <img width="450" alt="sztudio-change-position" src="/img/docs/sztudio_change_position.png"/>